yashwantrao007/Task-Record/README.md

 Simple Schema created with Mongoose Schema.
 Used javascript to get current time and delete the mongo records as per respective time.
 Simple form elements created in ejs file to match mongo schema.
-Web App matches CRUD functionalities in REST API.
+Web App matches CRUD functionalities.